mahabhu/CSE471_assignment/review2.md

 ## Weaknesses of the Blog

 ### **1. Limited Discussion of Challenges**

-While the blog showcases Graphormer’s strengths, it fails to address its challenges comprehensively.
-For example, the quadratic complexity of self-attention in large graphs is briefly mentioned in the referenced paper but not explored in detail here.
+While the blog highlights Graphormer’s strengths, it briefly mentions the quadratic complexity of self-attention in large graphs but doesn’t explore this challenge in detail.

 ### **2. Simplified Results Analysis**

-The blog presents Graphormer’s results without delving into nuanced comparisons.
-For instance:
+The blog presents Graphormer’s results without exploring detailed comparisons.
+For example:
-- How does Graphormer perform on sparse vs. dense graphs?
+- Does the performance differ in different types of graphs, like: sparse,dense.
+If yes,then how
-- Are there specific domains (e.g., chemistry, social networks) where it excels or struggles?
+- Are there particular domains (e.g., chemistry, social networks) where Graphormer performs well or encounters difficulties?

 ### **3. Lack of Technical Depth for Advanced Readers**

-Though the blog is accessible, it simplifies technical concepts like spatial and edge encoding.
-Advanced readers might expect deeper discussions, such as the mathematical proofs of Graphormer’s ability to surpass 1-WL GNN limitations.
+This blog explains technical concepts like spatial and edge encoding but does not provide mathematical proofs, such as demonstrating Graphormer’s ability to surpass the limitations of the 1-WL GNN.
+Advanced readers may expect a deeper exploration of these topics.

 ### **4. Missing Future Directions**

-While the blog praises Graphormer, it could explore future enhancements, such as scaling it for extremely large graphs or optimizing attention mechanisms.
-This would add a forward-looking perspective.
+The blog discusses the importance of Graphormer but does not mention anything about potential future work or improvements, such as scaling it for larger graphs or refining attention mechanisms for better performance.

 ---